yiisoft/docs/014-docs.md

 # 014 - Documentation

-Documentation is one of the most important parts of Yii.
+Documentation is one of the most important part of Yii.

 ## Package documentation